 The Center for Career & Professional Development helps students build career management skills, among them professional dining etiquette.
-National etiquette expert Diane Gottsman (www.dianegottsman.com), founder of The Protocol School Of Texas (www.protocolschooloftexas.com) and parent of an SU student, has worked with Southwestern University for more than a decade, conducting the popular tradition of our annual Etiquette Dinner.
+National etiquette expert Diane Gottsman (www.dianegottsman.com), founder of The Protocol School Of Texas (www.protocolschooloftexas.com) and parent of an SU student, has worked with Southwestern University for more than a decade, conducting the popular tradition of our annual dining and networking etiquette training over a four-course meal.
 Second interviews are routinely conducted over a meal, so Diane offers students step by step instruction on important dining skills, allowing them to feel more confident and professional at the table.
 A popular industry resource, Diane often says “If you think business and manners don’t mix, trying talking with your mouth full.”

 Here are a few of Diane Gottsman’s tips:

 - Wear your nametag on the right side to follow the line of sight when you shake hands.